ELISH0014/Adasi_staging-Bank-Analysis-/README.md

 HAVING
     COUNT(CASE WHEN p.is_regular_savings = 1 AND s.amount > 0 THEN s.id END) > 0
     AND COUNT(CASE WHEN p.is_a_fund = 1 AND s.amount > 0 THEN s.id END) > 0
 ORDER BY
-    total_deposit DESC;
+    total_deposit DESC;]

-📌 Description:
+#### Description:
-[This query identifies high-value customers who have both a regular savings plan and a mutual fund (investment) plan, with at least one funded account in each category.
+This query identifies high-value customers who have both a regular savings plan and a mutual fund (investment) plan, with at least one funded account in each category.
 For each qualified user, it returns the number of regular savings accounts, the number of mutual fund accounts, and the total amount deposited across all their plans.
-This insight helps the business understand customer engagement across multiple financial products and supports targeted cross-selling strategies.]
+This insight helps the business understand customer engagement across multiple financial products and supports targeted cross-selling strategies.

 🛠 Tables Used:
 - [adashi_staging.users_customuser]